Hearty Sear Lamb Ragu with Rosemary & Red Wine

 🥄 Instructions:

-- Step 5: Combine Ingredients: Return seared lamb to the pot along with crushed tomatoes, broth, tomato paste, salt & pepper.
-Add fresh rosemary sprigs.
+- Step 8: Return the seared lamb to the pot, add crushed tomatoes, tomato paste, rosemary, and bay leaf.

-Previous Recipe: Bake Chicken with Creamy Ranch Flavor
+Previous Recipe: How to Bake Chicken with Creamy Ranch Flavor: The Ultimate Comfort Meal

-Next Recipe: Quick Solomon Gundy with Spicy Flavor
+Next Recipe: Easy Quick Solomon Gundy with Spicy Flavor: A Taste of Jamaica